dqawami/m.ai/README.md

 Currently this library supports single-GPU training and CPU training.
 This library also supports basic linear and image recognition models for training.
 Exact supported layers can be found in the mAI folder.

 ## Feature Requests
-If any bugs are discovered, please report them in the Issues tab.
-If you have any suggestions for features to be added, please also add them to Issues and they'll be added to the dev list.
+If any bugs are discovered, please report them in Issues.
+If you have any suggestions for features to be added, please create a new discussion and they'll be added to the dev list.

 ## System Requirements
 Ubuntu supported